copernicus-mogley/zkav.club/archive-model/README.md

 [The Storyteller](/opportunities/storyteller/) adds context and meaning to recordings.
 This includes shaping titles, highlighting key ideas, and connecting recordings so they can be explored and understood.

 These roles operate independently, but build on the same shared archive.

+Success means someone discovers the recording years later and can immediately understand what it is and use it.

+**Tools we like**

+Text-first workflows, spreadsheets, and simple publishing/index approaches.

 ### Outcome